oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

   could check if :attr:`ConnectionPool.opened` has reached :attr:`ConnectionPool.min` and then continue with application start up.

-* In python-oracledb Thick mode, when you close a ConnectionPool class with the parameter ``force=True``, the underlying Oracle Client libraries wait for the current SQL executions to complete before closing the connections.
+* In python-oracledb Thick mode, when you close a connection pool with the parameter ``force=True``, the underlying Oracle Client libraries wait for the current SQL executions to complete before closing the connections.
 All of the connections are then dropped from the pool and the pool is closed.
 Closing